Junior Team Tennis

 #2 – Listing more players than will join the team on the Team Order of Strength Form will result in the team being disqualified from the Section Championships.

-DEFAULTS & WITHDRAWALS:
+> DEFAULTS & WITHDRAWALS

-matches is detrimental to the experience of all participants and the success of the tournament.
+In the Section Championships round robin formats, failure by a team to play all scheduled matches is detrimental to the experience of all participants and the success of the tournament.
 To ensure a successful experience, players and teams are prohibited from defaulting or withdrawing during the Section Championships (whether during the course of a match or prior to its commencement.)
 In the case of illness, injury or personal emergency, the tournament director should be advised immediately and the tournament committee will make any appropriate rulings.
 Failure of a team to complete any scheduled match other than a special case as noted above, will result in the forfeiture of the team deposit (See Team Registration above).

 In the event that a team withdraws before the conclusion of the Section Championships or becomes ineligible through the course of this competition, any completed results will become null and void.